matthewkurtti/IchiGo/README.md

 ## Making of the game

-The game is programmed in Java and utilizes the LibGDX game libary.
+The game is programmed in Java and utilizes the LibGDX game framework.
 Find their wiki here:

 https://libgdx.com/wiki/